ekonda/kutana/docs/index.rst

 .. note::
     We apologize in advance for errors and omissions in this documentation.
-    If you can help improve the documentation corrections or modifications, we will be very grateful.
+    If you can help improve the documentation correctness, we will be very grateful.

 ====================
 Kutana documentation